This post may contain affiliate links. See my disclosure for more information.

 Dual Enrollment is a program that many states, including ours, offers for high school students.
 The program will look different in each state.
 Click here to see what your state offers.
 (Please note that some of the links on this page are not the best, but it does give a brief overview of the program in each state.
 Check with your State Department of Education for more details).

-In my state, students are allowed to take college classes at any college and receive both high school and college credits.
-It is free for students in our state.
+In my state, Minnesota, students are allowed to take college classes at any college and receive both high school and college credits.
+It is free for students in our state…books and all!
 In some states it is not.

 So what got my husband to look at me and claim seminar day the best day ever?